task-proxemics/XLeRobot/3Dprint.md

 - Same as the Lekiwi base top plate, only thinner.
 Secure the connector to the bottom of the IKEA cart.
 - <img src="https://github.com/user-attachments/assets/17d63ccf-469c-4811-860f-e55ffdee396b" width="400" />

-(A second version will be iterated soon to make installation on the mesh more convenient, although the lekiwi base and cart can currently achieve a stable connection)
+- A second version will be iterated soon to make installation on the metal mesh of the cart bottom more convenient, though currently Lekiwi base and the cart can achieve a stable connection)

 ## 🌿 Print from scratch 🌿